xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Tower_of_Kalduk.md

 and a throne directly in front of you.
 There is a shaded figure sitting in the large white bone throne.

+  _path through hidden door_

+Stairway ends with wooden door.
+As you open it, smell of dust and paper fills the air.
+You see a small room with a chair and an old heavy table.
+There are shelves with various tomes around the room.
+Another door is slightly ajar across the room.
+Bright light is shining through the gap.

+As you open the door, you see back of a large white bone throne, surrounded by towering bookshelves forming a maze of narrow pasageways away from the throne.

+  _sync point_

     WHO DISTURBS THE LICH OF KALDUK!?

 The voice came from the creature on the chair.